priyankadhikari/ml4420/README.md

 ## Data
 We pulled from two sources and joined them on month and year:
-- **USDA RMA Cause of Loss archives** — crop insurance claims with indemnity amounts, acres lost, damage cause, county, and growth stage
+- **USDA RMA Cause of Loss archives**: crop insurance claims with indemnity amounts, acres lost, damage cause, county, and growth stage
-- **NOAA Climate at a Glance** — monthly statewide climate summaries for California including temperature, precipitation, degree days, and PDSI
+- **NOAA Climate at a Glance**: monthly statewide climate summaries for California including temperature, precipitation, degree days, and PDSI

 ## Models
-- **Bayesian Regression (R)** — predicts log-transformed insurance claim amounts using climate variables and determined acres, with random intercepts for damage cause, county, growth stage, and month
+- **Bayesian Regression (R)**: predicts log-transformed insurance claim amounts using climate variables and determined acres, with random intercepts for damage cause, county, growth stage, and month
-- **ARIMA (Python)** — forecasts monthly avocado loss rate over time, capturing the volatile spike-driven nature of insurance claims
+- **ARIMA (Python)**: forecasts monthly avocado loss rate over time, capturing the volatile spike-driven nature of insurance claims
-- **MLP (Python, manual NumPy implementation)** — classifies the climate-driven damage cause behind each loss event across 7 categories including heat, freeze, wind, and cold wet weather
+- **MLP (Python, manual NumPy implementation)**: classifies the climate-driven damage cause behind each loss event across 7 categories including heat, freeze, wind, and cold wet weather

 ## Results
 The Bayesian model achieved an R² of 0.31 and RMSE of 1.55, identifying determined acres as the strongest predictor.
 The ARIMA(20,1,20) model reached a test MAE of 237.99 and RMSE of 289.27, capturing the timing and magnitude of loss spikes reasonably well.
 The MLP achieved 50.68% test accuracy across 7 damage cause classes with strongest performance on climatically distinct causes like heat (66%), freeze (64%), and cold wet weather (60%).